sitakaranpatel/BI-Projects-/Predictive Modeling for Glioma Grading/README.md

 - A decision tree classification model was built, and its performance was evaluated using the previously mentioned metrics.

 ## Conclusion
 The analysis provides a comprehensive overview of the application of various classification models for predicting glioma grade based on clinical and molecular features.
+I performed comprehensive data preprocessing, explored the dataset, handled missing values,detected and removed outliers, normalized features, transformed continuous features, conducted PCA, andbuilt classification models using k-NN, Naïve Bayes, and decision trees.
+The evaluation of each model’sperformance using various metrics provided insights into their strengths and weaknesses.The comparison of the models revealed that while Model C exhibited perfect performance, potential overfit-ting or evaluation issues must be considered.
+Models A and B displayed strong performance, with Model Aappearing as a well-rounded choice due to its high accuracy, balanced precision and recall, and good ROCAUC.
 The evaluation metrics and visualizations offer insights into the performance of each model, enabling a comparative assessment of their effectiveness.
+However, it’s imperative to validate these findings on additional datasets and conduct further analysis beforemaking a final decision.18